AlfonsoFilho/match-toy/README.md

 .case('{ a: 1, b: myvar')
 ```
 #### Wildcard
 This pattern will match anything, despite the value, then it is ignored.
-This is very useful for ignore unrelevant values inside a sequence or list.
+This is very useful for ignore irrelevant values inside a sequence or list.
 Another case is use wildcards as a final clause if none of the previous patterns matches.
 ```javascript
 .case('_')
 .case('_, 2')